specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/linking-work-items-with-tags.md

 {% endhint %}

 {% hint style="warning" %}
-Currently changing the link type will not trigger the re-synchronization of the scenario.
+Changing the link type will not trigger the re-synchronization of the scenario.
 If the scenario has been synchronized already, you have to to force synchronization using the [`--force` command line option](../../reference/command-line-reference/).
 {% endhint %}

 ## Linking Pull Requests